This free-admission concert is presented by Home Federal Bank

 Multiple standing ovations by a crowd of 1,000 that have shouted “hallelujah” at the three previous performances of Knoxville Opera Goes to Church…A Celebration of Talent!
-The 4th annual concert, sponsored by Home Federal Bank, will feature the Knoxville Opera Gospel Choir and local soloists together with Knoxville Opera artists in a unique presentation of gospel, spirituals, opera and Broadway highlights.
-The free-admission concert, one of Knoxville Opera’s yearly 75 education/outreach activities, will take place on Sunday, September 30, 2012 at 5:00 p.m. at the Greater Warner Tabernacle A.M.E.
-Zion Church (3800 Martin Luther King, Jr. Avenue).
-East TN PBS will be recording the concert to be telecast later in the year.
+The 5th annual concert, sponsored by Home Federal Bank, will feature the Knoxville Opera Gospel Choir and local soloists together with Knoxville Opera artists in a unique presentation of gospel, spirituals, opera and Broadway highlights.
+The free-admission concert, one of Knoxville Opera’s yearly 75 education/outreach activities, will take place on Saturday, January 24, 2015 at Greater Warner Tabernacle A.M.E.
+Zion Church.

 Jeanie Turner Melton along with Knoxville Opera Maestro Brian Salesky, will conduct the 50-voice Gospel Choir.
 “We are the only opera company in the world that has its own Gospel Choir and we’re proud to present our eclectic repertoire featuring outstanding local and visiting guest artists.
 Our performances are an inspiration to both the performers and our very enthusiastic audience.
 We make sure to give them something to cheer about!” said Ms. Melton.